Investigating Pretrained Language Models for Graph-to-Text Generation: Experiments

 \subsection{Limiting the Training Data}

 In Figure~\ref{fig:graphs-trainingexamples}, we investigate the PLMs' performance, measured with BLEU score, while varying (from 1\% to 100\%) the amount of training data used for fine-tuning.
-We find that, when fine-tuned with only 40\% of the data, both BART\textsubscript{base} and T5\textsubscript{base} already achieve similar performance as using the entire training data in all three benchmarks.
-Also note that in a low-resource scenario T5\textsubscript{base} considerably outperforms BART\textsubscript{base} in both datasets.
-In particular, with only 1\% of training examples, the difference between T5 and BART is 4.98 and 5.64 BLEU points for AMR and WebNLG, respectively.
-This suggests that T5 is a good candidate to be employed in low-resource graph-to-text tasks.
-Interestingly, the amount of training data has very little influence on the models' performance for AGENDA.
+We find that, when fine-tuned with only 40\% of the data, both BART and T5 already greatly improve the performance compared to using the entire training data in all three benchmarks.
+For example, BART fine-tuned on 40\% of AMR training data achieves 91\% of the BLEU score when fine-tuned on full data.

+Note that in a low-resource scenario in AMR and WebNLG, T5 considerably outperforms BART.
+In particular, with only 1\% of training examples, the difference between T5 and BART is 7.51 and 5.64 BLEU points for AMR and WebNLG, respectively.
+This suggests that T5 is more data efficient when adapting to the new task, likewise our findings in \textsc{AMR-sta} (cf.\ \S\ref{sec:amr}).